 Install Latest Version of Java

-If you don’t want to use Android Studio and just want the Android SDK command line version, then you’ll first need to download and install Java.
-Pick the Windows “.exe” version from the list, then download and install it.
+If you don’t want to use Android Studio and just want the Android SDK command line version, then you’ll need to first download and install Java.

 Install SDK Command Line

 Android Studio is a space-consuming app, and while we think its UI makes it a very accessible way of managing your development tools and packages, some people prefer the command-line route.
 On the Android Studio download page, pick one of the options under “Command line tools only.”

 Download it and install it to the “Android” folder on your hard drive.

 In the folder, go to “tools/bin,” then right-click “sdkmanager” and run as administrator.